mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/common_concepts_and_interfaces.md

 #### ICanBeLValue

 Implement the interface [ICanBeLValue](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F195141004745586068) when the concept can be used as the [left value](https://en.wikipedia.org/wiki/Value_(computer_science)?oldformat=true#Assignment:_l-values_and_r-values) of expressions such as assignments.
-Variable references, paths and dot expression can be left values.
+Variable references, paths, and dot expressions can be left values.

 #### IDotTarget

 Implement [IDotTarget](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F9002563722476995146) to support custom operations for the dot expression.
-It can be used, for example, to add new operations for collections, enumerations, math, state machines and many more.
+It can be used, for example, to add new operations for collections, enumerations, math, state machines, and many more.

 #### IEmptyLiteral